-I advise on all aspects of contentious and non-contentious employment law, with a particular interest in restructuring, service provision changes, pension scheme changes, multi-party litigation, trade union matters, and corporate transactions.
+Caroline is associate in the employment team representing clients on both contentious and non-contentious workplace matters including restructuring, service provision changes, pension scheme changes, multi-party litigation, trade union matters, and corporate transactions.

 I regularly help clients on major restructuring exercises including post acquisition integration, programmes for collective redundancies and/or changes to terms and conditions programmes.
 I provide high level advice on strategy as well as assistance with the practical aspects of the process including collective consultation, electing employee representatives, pooling/selection, redeployment, redundancy entitlements and appeals.
 I also seek to partner with other advisers involved in the process such as project managers and PR and employee relations consultants.

 I advise both large and SME clients in respect of business transfers and outsourcing/in-sourcing arrangements.
 This includes advice on the application and impact of TUPE and associated obligations and risks such as pension obligations, the information and consultation process, electing employee representatives, and post transfer measures.
 I assist in the review and drafting of the employment provisions in the related commercial agreements to help assess and minimise legal risks with warranty and/or indemnity protection as required.
 I also advise in relation to transfers involving the public sector or former public sector employees including retention of employment arrangements, Beckmann/Martin rights, and the extra obligations in respect of pension protection on service providers of outsourced public services.